Down Under Comes Up Live

 The three families were Frank and Pauline Vinton and their baby son Ian, Alan and Jean Gilham and their sons Steven and Andrew, and Les and Laura Brightwell.
 Frank Vinton and Alan Gilham were in Carnarvon to work at the NASA tracking station.
 Les Brightwell had come to Carnarvon some years earlier and had married a local girl.

-In addition, the local publican and Mayor, Wilson Tuckey, a local sheep farmer Clarrie Lewington and flying padre Rev. John McCahon from the Australian Inland Mission were featured.
+In addition to the British families, the local publican and Mayor, Wilson Tuckey, a local sheep farmer Clarrie Lewington and flying padre Rev. John McCahon from the Australian Inland Mission were featured.
 Despite dropouts in the signal, there was over twelve minutes of television.

 The broadcast began just after 6:25am London time (2:25pm West